charles-typ/mind_ae_gam/README.md

 The first compute server (index: 0) also acts as the GAM controller.

-The normal switch program is required
+The switch program should not be MIND's program which modifies RDMA packet headers.

 ## Scripts
 Usage: